-Condition 3-1.
-For all chum salmon UoCs - Certification of all chum fisheries will be conditional until management objectives, (e.g. maximum harvest rates, escapement goals) are clearly defined for most of the target chum stocks harvested in these fisheries.
+Condition 3-1: For all chum salmon UoCs - Certification of all chum fisheries will be conditional until management objectives, (e.g. maximum harvest rates, escapement goals) are clearly defined for most of the target chum stocks harvested in these fisheries and these management objectives are consistent with MSC and WSP Principles.
 Objectives will be provided to the Certification Body by the second surveillance audit.

 There are no defined deliverables for this surveillance audit.
-The milestone for this surveillance audit is that the client or management agency will provide verbal testimony or written evidence of progress over the last year and expected forthcoming actions in order that the surveillance team can ascertain whether progress on meeting this condition is ahead, on or behind target.
+The milestone for this surveillance audit is that the client or management agency will provide written evidence of progress over the last year and expected forthcoming actions in order that the surveillance team can ascertain whether progress on meeting this condition is ahead, on or behind target.
 Meeting this milestone requirement would not likely result in a change of score at this surveillance audit.